I didn’t expect to get a life lesson from a woodpecker this morning.

 Well, fun, I thought.
 That’s a new one amidst all the crows and hawks that love to play in the thermal vents created by our twenty-story condo tower!
 Wondering why I thought it was a woodpecker of all things (I’m not exactly an ornithologist) I went back to journaling and my day.

-This morning I sat down upon the red cushions again with caffeine and journal in hand.
+This morning I sat down upon the red cushions again with caffeine and journal in hand, hoping a life lesson would reveal itself.
+Or at least a little wisdom to hold.

 I immediately began writing a lecture to myself because I’m frustrated right now.
 The elements are coming together for a project of mine to go and all I want to do is get everyone in a room, shine a giant light on how all this works out so well if we just do these steps together, and get to work on it.
 But I’ve been forcing myself to not push.
 To not revert to my old self of always pushing, always making things happen, not listening to or caring more for the people involved than the purpose I’ve seen.